Cxmrykk/Sparky/README.md

 | Settings | Overlay Screen | Not Started |
 | Comments | Overlay | Not Started |
 | Share | Overlay | Not Started |

+### Video Feed
+- Works in "pages" (once the end is reached, a new page will load)
+- Only displays content not contained in history log
+- Media controls:
+  - Tap to pause
+  - Long press to save
+  - Swipe left/right to seek
+  - Swipe up/down to scroll